Orange Almond Cake (small batch)

 How to Make Orange Almond Cake

-• Step 2 – Add orange zest, orange juice and sour cream and mix until combined.
+Step 2 - Add orange zest, orange juice and an egg and mix until combined.

-• Step 3 – Mix all-purpose flour, almond flour and salt.
-Add this flour mixture and beat until combined.
+Step 4 - Mix all-purpose flour, almond flour, baking powder and salt.
+Add this flour mixture to the sugar-butter mixture and beat until combined.

-• Step 4 – In a glass jar or bowl, combine water and sugar and heat in the microwave, until sugar is completely dissolved.
+Step 5 – In a glass jar or bowl, combine water and sugar and heat in the microwave, until sugar is completely dissolved.
 Allow to cool for a few minutes.
-In the meantime, peel oranges and slice super thin, making use of a mandoline.
-Pour half of the syrup into a baking dish (8 x 8), lined with parchment paper.
-Arrange the orange slices over the syrup, filling the entire baking dish.
-I’ve used complete slices of the tangelos and used pieces of the blood orange slices to fill in the gaps.
-Pour the remaining syrup over the citrus.
+In the meantime, peel oranges and slice super thin, making use of a sharp mandoline or cut by hand.
+Pour the syrup into a 6×6 baking dish, lined with parchment paper.
+Arrange the orange slices at the bottom of the baking dish, in the syrup.

-• Step 6 – Bake the cake in a 350 degrees F. oven for about 40 minutes.
+Step 6 – Bake the cake in a 350°F oven for about 35 minutes.
 If the cake starts to brown too quickly, cover it loosely with aluminum foil.
 Transfer the pan to a wire rack and let cool for about 20 minutes, then invert the cake onto a plate.
 Let cool for 10 minutes more, before you cut into the cake.

 Frequently Asked Questions